Introduction

 "War will exist until that distant day when the conscientious objector enjoys

-reputation and prestige that the warrior does today."
+the same reputation and prestige that the warrior does today."

 American president, John F. Kennedy (1917-1963)